2 Plotly walkthrough πŸ‘£

 #'scicloj.tableplot.v1.plotly/plotly-xform

-3.5 Realizing the plot
+2.5 Realizing the plot and further customization

-If you wish to see the resulting plot specification before displaying it as a plot, you can use the plot function.
-In this case, it generates a Plotly.js plot:
+If you wish to see the resulting EDN plot specification before displaying it as a plot, you can use the plot function.
+You can also use this specification for customizations that might not be supported by the Plotly Hanami keys mentioned above.

 (-> example1